 - Once the corporate bank account is approved, Healy Consultants emails our Client the bank account details;

 - Our Client then proceeds to transfer the share capital onto its Poland corporate bank account.
-The bank issues a certificate of deposit necessary to continue with the incorporation process.
+The bank issues a certificate of deposit necessary to pursue the incorporation process.

 Exchange controls and other regulation

 - Poland boasts liberal foreign exchange controls with minor requirements.
-The country harmonized it’s regulations to allow Special capital flows between Poland, EU and other OECD member countries.
-This said, the Polish Ministry of Finance monitors all transactions and may request additional information from the banking institutions;
+The country harmonized its regulations to allow Special capital flows between Poland, EU and other OECD member countries.
+More, the Polish Ministry of Finance monitors all transactions and may request additional information from the banking institutions;

 - Both residents and non-residents in Poland can open bank accounts in foreign currencies, including Euro (€), US Dollar ($) and Pound (£).
 There are no restrictions on the amount of foreign currency that residents may hold in their bank accounts.